the organizational team discussed the future possibilities of BRNO THEATRALIA

 Best wishes and stay healthy,

 the organizers of BRNO THEATRALIA CONFERENCE 2020 (2021)

 Department of Theatre Studies

-Conference fee for speakers: 800 CZK
+Conference fee for speakers: will be specified

 On Behalf of the Project Organising Committee: